 A blood sample drawn from a vein in your arm

-Three types of AAT tests are available.
+Three types of AAT tests are commonly available.
 One or more of these may be used to evaluate an individual:

 Alpha-1 antitrypsin testing may be ordered when:

-The American Thoracic Society recommends AAT testing when individuals are diagnosed with certain conditions such as:
+In their 2003 guidelines, the American Thoracic Society recommends AAT testing when individuals are diagnosed with certain conditions such as: